 Cosumnes River College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges, 10 Commercial Blvd., Ste 204, Novato, CA 94949, an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the U.S. Department of Education.

-CRC will undergo a comprehensive review for reaffirmation of accreditation in 2022.
-The review will follow a formative/summative model and will take place in two portions.
-First, there will be a review of the Institutional Self Evaluation Report (ISER) that the college is preparing to show how it meets the expectations for accreditation.
-Following this initial review, the College will receive a set of Core Inquiries that the review team would like to know more about.
-Second there will be a focused site visit for the review team to gather additional information via interviews, data requests, and meetings to discuss the Core Inquiries.
-The Team ISER Review and Focused Site visit will inform the review team’s report.
-This will be reviewed by the commission to direct the decision on the college’s reaffirmation.
-CRC’s review will take place during the following timeframes:
+Second there was a focused site visit for the review team to gather additional information via interviews, data requests, and meetings to discuss the Core Inquiries.
+The Team ISER Review and Focused Site visit informed the review team’s report.
+This was reviewed by the commission to direct the decision on the college’s reaffirmation.
+CRC’s review took place during the following timeframes:

 - Team ISER Review: February 23, 2022